MicrosoftDocs/power-platform/power-platform/admin/enable-disable-security-field.md

 ---
-title: "Enable or disable field-level security"
+title: "Enable or disable column-level security"
-description: "Power Platform's field-level security lets you set which columns users can see or edit.
+description: "Power Platform's column-level security lets you set which columns users can see or edit.
 Follow these steps to enable or disable security for a column." ms.component: pa-admin ms.topic: conceptual ms.date: 06/15/2022